 The Aquinnah Cliffs are a must-visit while on Martha’s Vineyard because the pictures don’t capture how beautiful it is.
 Formerly known as Gay Head Cliffs, it’s one of the most popular destinations and most beautiful places in MA.

 The Aquinnah Cliffs are made from red clay, giving them a spectacular color.
-Visitors can climb to the top of the cliffs to enjoy one of the best views on the island.
-It offers sweeping views of the Atlantic Ocean and nearby landmarks like the Gay Head Lighthouse.
+Visitors can climb to the top of the cliffs to enjoy one of the best views Massachusetts offers, with sweeping vistas of the Atlantic Ocean and nearby landmarks like the Gay Head Lighthouse.

-If you can, join the crowds to watch an incredible sunset from atop the cliffs.
+If you can, join the crowds to watch an incredible MA sunset from atop the cliffs.

 16. Parker River National Wildlife Refuge

-Travel to Plum Island to discover the well-preserved landscape of the Parker River National Wildlife Refuge.
-The area was designated for migratory birds, but the conservation efforts make it one of the most beautiful places to check out.
+Travel to Plum Island to discover the well-preserved landscape of the lovely Parker River National Wildlife Refuge.
+This nature area was designated for migratory birds, but the conservation efforts make it one of the most beautiful places in Massachusetts to check out.

 Parker River National Wildlife Refuge covers most of the small island.
 The scenic coastal landscape has the cleanest beaches and picturesque dunes.
 It’s an excellent destination for birdwatching, swimming, hiking, and fishing.